grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 By [Sebastien Clara](https://sebastienclara.wordpress.com/).
 In this guide, I try to demystify how sound synthesis works.
 To do so, I present the fundamental principles of sound synthesis.
 I accompany these explanations with small sound applications that you can manipulate in your web browser and thus, you will be able to notice the impact of a parameter on the sound.

-Most of the sound examples are written in Faust and run in the web page.
-This guide is currenlty only in french.
+Most of the sound examples are written in Faust and run in the web pages.
+This guide is currently only in french.

 ## [PICO DSP](https://www.crowdsupply.com/ohmic/pico-dsp)